shrey258/zeotap_app1_backend/README.md

 2. **MongoDB**: Chosen as the database for storing rules due to its flexibility with JSON-like documents, which aligns well with our AST structure.
 3. **Express.js**: Used as the web framework for creating our API endpoints due to its simplicity and wide adoption in the Node.js ecosystem.
 4. **Node.js**: Selected as the runtime environment for its event-driven, non-blocking I/O model, which is well-suited for building scalable network applications.
+5. **Rule Combination**: Rules can be combined using AND/OR operators, creating new rules without modifying existing ones.

 ## Dependencies